-Egnyte now allows the ability to collaborate with your Google Docs with files that are directly stored in Egnyte.
+Egnyte now allows the ability to collaborate with your G Suite documents with files that are directly stored in Egnyte.
 Files are located in Egnyte and not in Google Drive and come with all Egnyte permissions and controls.
 Files are automatically saved back into Egnyte.

 This is beta and must be configured by both Google and Egnyte to access.
 More functionality will be added as we deepen the integration in the Trusted Test phase.